Medial-EarlySign/medpython/README.md

 ### There are 4 components:
 1. AlgoMarker - please go to Internal/AlgoMarker and run "./full_build.sh" to create the algomarker shared library to pack a model for production
    You might need to recompile Boost library with -fPIC and then edit the CMakeLists.txt "set(BOOST_ROOT "$ENV{HOME}/boost-pic-install")" to point to your Boost compiles home, please put the libs in "/libs"
-3. Build python wrapper for this library. please execute Internal/MedPyExport/generate_binding/make-simple.sh
+3. Build python wrapper for this library. please execute Internal/MedPyExport/generate_binding/make-simple.sh, before please make sure you have python3-dev headers, library and numpy installed: "sudo apt install python3-dev -y" in ubuntu
 4. Build tools and executables that uses this library, please go to MR_Tools for more info, how to compile tools with this library
 5. AlgoMarker Wrapper in c++ to expose the library as REST service.
 There is also an option to write it with python FastAPI and use the AlgoMarker library, but will also added an option to expose a server with a faster c++ library.
 To do so, please go to MR_Tools and it will described there too